bovinespirit/enummapmap/README.md

 treeKey = (2 :: OrchardID) :& (K $ 3 :: TreeID)
 ```

+EnumMapMap is a bit 'batteries included', so it has a number of dependencies,
+including Lens, SafeCopy, Semigroup and Data.Default.
+If this is an issue I
+could move them out to separate packages.

+ChangeLog:

+- 0.7.0 Add Lenses.
+This means that EnumMapMap now requires the Lens package.
+- 0.6.0 Add SafeCopy, Typeable and Traversable instances.
+Add mapMaybe and
+  mapMaybeWithKey.

 TODO:

 - Investigate removing K and S using [Ordered Overlapping Type Family Instances]